ivotron/popper2-paper/paper.md

 # Popper {#sec:popper}

-In this section we describe the motivation behind Popper, provide background, and then introduce its architectural design and implementation.
+In this section, we describe the motivation behind Popper, provide background, and then introduce its architectural design and implementation.

 ## Motivation